transpocamp/transportationcamp.org/events/phl2024-summer/index.markdown

 Service is available on all SEPTA Regional Rail lines, all Trolley lines, the Market-Frankford line, countless bus routes, Amtrak Acela/Regional/Keystone/Long-Distance service, OurBus, NJ Transit's Atlantic City Line, and more.

-As usual, Philadelphia makes for a great day trip from New York, Washington, Baltimore, and beyond. 🚌 Coming from NY?
-OurBus is providing 25% off tickets to the TransportationCamp PHL Summer Gathering.
-Details provided upon registration.
+As usual, Philadelphia makes for a great day trip from New York, Washington, Baltimore, and beyond.

-> *Suggested Trips on 6/24:*
+> *Suggested Trips on 8/3:*
 >
 > - Amtrak Regional 164 (arriving 11:07am) from Baltimore, Washington (DC), & Richmond
-> - Amtrak Keystone 664 (arriving 11:15am) from Lancaster & Harrisburg
+> - Amtrak Keystone 664 (arriving 11:05am) from Lancaster & Harrisburg
-> - OurBus 0830 (arriving 9th/Market 10:30am) from New York
+> - Amtrak Keystone 663 (arriving 10:34am) from New York
-> - Amtrak Keystone 663 (arriving 10:35am) from New York
+> - Amtrak Regional 155 (arriving 10:35am) from New York
-> - Amtrak Acela 2249 (arriving 11:15am) from New York, Stamford, New Haven, Providence, & Boston; and connecting with Empire 250 from Poughkeepsie & Albany
+> - Amtrak Regional 143 (arriving 11:12am) from Springfield (MA), Hartford, New Haven, Stamford, & New York; and connecting with Empire 250 from Poughkeepsie & Albany
+> - Amtrak Acela 2249 (arriving 11:15am) from New York, Stamford, New Haven, Providence, & Boston

 ### TransportationCamp PHL Exploration Challenge [11:30am-3:30pm]

 <center><img src="/events/phl2022-summer/art_museum.jpg" width="45%" height="auto" style="border: 1px solid black; box-shadow: 5px 5px 5px grey;"/> </center>

-At 11:30am, we will kickoff the second-annual TransportationCamp PHL Exploration Challenge!
+At 11:30am, we will kickoff the fourth-annual TransportationCamp PHL Exploration Challenge!
 The unique choose-your-own-adventure format encourages attendees to meet new people in small groups of around 5 (+/- 2), explore the city's transportation highlights, and see some of Philadelphia's best attractions.

 Groups will form at 11:30am, so if you're coming by yourself or a couple, you'll be able to meet other attendees before the challenge commences and set out on your exploration with others.
 Feel free to invite your significant other, family, and friends.

 Participants will be provided a map of key locations in the Philadelphia region — both transit-related and not — and an associated "point value," earned by posting a photo of the entire team at their designated location to a designated channel on the TransportationCamp PHL Slack.
-Teams may also opt to complete "challenges" for additional bonus points. **The team that earns the most points will win a prize!**
+Teams may also opt to collect combinations of places for additional bonus points. **Winning teams earn prizes and/or cash!**

 <div class="gallery">
 	<div class="image">